How to Maintain a Secure Workspace

 • Suspicious attachments

-If you see anything suspicious within suspected phishing emails, report them to your IT team immediately and do not click on or open anything that might put your company at risk.
+If you see anything suspicious within suspected phishing emails, report them to your IT team immediately, and do not click on or open anything that might put your company at risk.
 To prep your team members, your company can also schedule fictitious phishing emails to members of your team to see how they will respond and allow them to understand the dangers of possible attacks.

 Warrant a Confident Connection